Apr. 10, 2023 Research Highlight Physics / Astronomy

 Modeling longer-lived holes in silicon quantum dots

-The development of quantum computers will benefit from a new model that models spin in tiny silicon dots
+The development of quantum computers will benefit from a new model of spin in tiny silicon dots

 A theoretical model developed by three RIKEN physicists for optimizing semiconductor nanodevices will be helpful for scaling up quantum hardware1.